-Major accomplishments in 2022 include the Problem Solvers Task Force which focused on PCP Referral Timeliness.
+Major accomplishments in 2023 include the Problem Solvers Task Force which focused on PCP Referral Timeliness.
 Updates to the Provider Portal referral submission page for better data capture of time between "referral need" and "submission of referral".
-The Subcommittee Redesign event resulted in new Subcommittees being formed during 2022 and continuing throughout 2023.
-New Subcommittees that were formed include, Provider Network Access, D-SNP Model of Care Monitoring and Oversight, Population Health Management, Member Experience and Patient Safety.
+The Subcommittee Redesign event resulted in new Subcommittees being developed during 2022 and continuing throughout 2023.
+New Subcommittees that were developed include, Provider Network Access, D-SNP Model of Care Monitoring and Oversight, Population Health Management, Member Experience and Patient Safety.
 Lastly, a new Quality Improvement Council (QIC) was formed.
 The QIC was developed for addressing system-level quality gaps identified at IEHP Subcommittees.
 The purpose of the QIC is to eliminate barriers and secure resources to drive system-level quality improvement solution efforts.
 Furthermore, the QIC provides a structure to guide solution efforts and maintain oversight of improvement efforts tied to these issues.
 Council Members and Supporting Representatives include leaders from various subcommittees across the organization with supporting representatives being invited on an ad hoc basis for presentation or discussion of topics related to their respective subcommittees or departments.
 The QIC provides information to IEHP's Quality Management Committee on progress towards the maintenance of health plan accreditation and regulatory compliance with improvements and opportunities being addressed.
-The QIC will meet on a monthly basis and are set to begin January 2023.